Mom Motivation And Empowerment, Spiritual Growth and Understanding

-You can find so much inspiration nowadays with the glorification of cutting personal ties with others like a drop of a hat as a superficial badge of strength, but you’ll find the uneven spill on how to heal when you’re on the receiving in with dealing with rejection.
+You can find so much inspiration nowadays with the glorification of cutting personal ties with others like a drop of a hat as a superficial badge of strength.You’ll find the uneven spill on how to heal when you’re on the receiving end of rejection.
 We have a sense of power when we voluntarily remove others because we have control.
-However, many us struggle in the healing process when we’re the ones who were involuntary rejected, distanced from, let go, or left because it’s something we can’t control.
-People will come and go within our lives for various reasons.The key is to move forward with your life without allowing what was lost to define you in releasing what has ultimately released you.
+However, many of us struggle in the healing process when we’re the ones who were involuntarily rejected, distanced, or left because it’s something we can’t control.
+People will come and go within our lives for various reasons.The key is to move forward with your life without allowing what was lost to define you.
+Release what has ultimately released you.

 Confronting Rejection